-NO doubt following in the footsteps of Antinous 1,900 years earlier, a teenager has climbed the Great Pyramid at Giza.
+NO doubt following in the footsteps of Antinous 1,900 years earlier, a teenager recently climbed the Great Pyramid at Giza.

 We know that Antinous and Hadrian saw the Pyramids in 130 AD.
 While there is no record that he climbed them, we can scarcely believe that he was not tempted.